-"Absence of a person authorized to consent" means that:
+Absence of a person authorized to consent:

-- After diligent efforts for a reasonable period of time, no person authorized to consent under the provisions of this law has been located; or - All such authorized persons located who have chosen to give up their right under this law to say 'yes' or 'no' to the person's admission to or discharge from a health care facility or placement or transfer to an alternative health care facility or placement.
-If a person who is listed in this law as having the authority to say yes or no gives an answer of "No" to a proposed admission, discharge, or transfer, the answer stands and it shall not be taken as a waiver of their right.
+(A) After diligent efforts for a reasonable period of time, no person authorized to consent under the provisions of this law has been located; or

+(B) All such authorized persons authorized by this law have been located but have chosen to give up their right under this law to say yes or no to the person's admission to or discharge from a health care facility or placement or transfer to an alternative health care facility or placement.
+If a person who is listed in this law as having the authority to say yes or no gives an answer of "No" to a proposed admission, discharge, or transfer, the answer stands and it shall not be taken as a waiver of authority.

-"Unable to consent" means that an adult is unable to:
+Unable to consent means that an adult is unable to:

-- Make rational and competent decisions regarding his or her placement options for health or personal care; or - Communicate such decisions by any means.
+(A) Make rational and competent decisions regarding his or her placement options for health or personal care; or

+(B) Communicate such decisions by any means.